23.11.09

 The first account of the Isle of Man camps between 1940-45 is called Island of Barbed Wire: The Remarkable Story of World War Two Internment on the Isle of Man by Connery Chappell, 2005.
 At the outbreak of war there were c75,000 people of Germanic origin living in Britain, and Whitehall decided to set up Enemy Alien Tribunals to screen these 'potential security risks'.
 The entry of Italy into the war almost doubled the workload.
 The first tribunal in Feb 1940 considered only 569 cases as high enough risks to warrant internment.
 The Isle of Man was chosen as the one place sufficiently removed from areas of military importance, but by the end of the year the number of enemy aliens on the island had reached 14,000.
 With the use of diaries, broadsheets, newspapers and personal testimonies, the author shows how a fun holiday island was transformed into a rather nasty internment camp.
 Boarding houses became barrack blocks, and many hoteliers welcomed the means of earning extra income.

 Eventually the internees took part in local farm work, ran their own camp newspapers and set up internal businesses.
-With inmates of the calibre of Sir Nikolaus Pevsner, Lord Weidenfeld, Sir Charles Forte, Professor Geoffrey Elton and RW Tiny Rowland, the life of the camp quickly took on a busy and constructive air; but the picture was not a happy one.
+With very special inmates like Lord Weidenfeld (publisher), Professor Geoffrey Elton (academic), Sir Charles Forte (hotelier), Sir Nikolaus Pevsner (art historian), RW Tiny Rowland (international businessman), the life of the camp quickly took on a busy and constructive air.
+But the picture was not a happy one.
 Angry disputes flared between Fascist inmates, on one hand, and the Jewish Europeans who had fled Germany, on the other.
 Even now, there remains the persistent question never settled satisfactorily.
 Were the internments ever justified or even consistent?

 John Simkin added that conditions in these internment camps were often appalling.
 In some camps refugees and foreign aliens were housed in tents, sleeping on the cold English ground.
 Men and women were sent to different camps, so families were split up.
 Internees were refused to right to read newspapers, listen to the radio or to receive letters, so they were unable to discover what had happened to family members.
 All internees were placed behind the same barbed wire, although at least the Mooragh camp was separated, keeping the pro-British, German Jewish internees safe from the pro-German, British Fascist internees.